data-to-insight/dfe-csc-api-data-flows/docs/roadmap_la_deployment.md

 - Deploy and verify **API staging tables** - this is still just SQL, but available from the API project Git repo:
   - `ssd_api_data_staging` (live)
   - `ssd_api_data_staging_anon` (test/dummy data)
+  - If not already, run the D2I end-to-end API connectivity Powershell test script to ensure external API calls to the DfE can be made from your LA.
+This script sends nothing, but pings the DfE and confirms response codes.
+D2I can support.
 - Test re-deploy SSD (i.e. simulate daily refresh by re-running the complete SSD SQL)  **SSD core objects**

 **Exit criteria**
 ✅ SSD schema is manually deployed by analyst/other
 ✅ Staging table(s) manually deployed by analyst/other
-✅ API *priority* tables are at least populating (data might not yet be verified)
+✅ API test script is run to confirm connectivity is possible/whitelisted from your LA to DfE ✅ API *priority* tables are at least populating (data might not yet be verified)

 ---